Perplex

 c=invNorm(p,μ,σ,RIGHT)

-Binomial & Poisson Tests
+Binomial and Poisson Tests

 2 skills